Ian-Castillo/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is the Document Object Model.
+(An Object Representation of an HTML elements of a webpage)

 2. What is an event?
+Every interaction a user has with a site is known as an event.

 3. What is an event listener?
+An event listener is the action from a callback for when an action occurs to that element.

 4. Why would we convert a NodeList into an Array?
+NodeLists are pretty similar to Arrays but they don't have features like .map, .foreach or filter.

 5. What is a component?
+Components are reusable pieces of code that can be used to build elements sharing functionality and styling.

 ### Git Set up